Sheet masks. The breakthrough genre that made #masking a verb comes with its own set of challenges.

 What comes after a sheet mask?

 Remember that a face sheet mask is serum based.
 So, follow it up with a moisturiser to seal in the treatment and multi-charge the benefits.

 That’s because they are loaded with serums that sink into the skin rather than, say a clay-based mask, that draws impurities out of the skin.

-But… they can’t replace your daily serum
+And… they can’t replace your daily serum

-Unless you’re using a sheet mask twice a day, every single day — and not only will that get seriously expensive, you’re at risk of overloading your skin and clogging your pores by doing this — you still need your daily serums and moisturisers in your skincare routine.
+Unless you’re using a sheet mask twice a day, every single day — and not only will that get seriously expensive, you’re at risk of overloading your skin and clogging your pores by doing this — you still need those daily serums and moisturisers in your skincare routine.